Psychology and Sociology

 This is an exciting curriculum which enables students to engage in theoretical debate and encourages an active involvement with the research process.
 In KS5, students further develop their writing skills as students are taught to analyse key concepts and explanations in detail, and to make strong links between different sociological topics by comparing and contrasting key Sociological perspectives.
 Students develop skills valued by higher education and employers, including critical analysis, independent thinking and research skills.

-Impact – What are the outcomes from Sociology?
+Impact – what are the outcomes from Sociology?

 At KS4 students challenge, contemporary, topical, and relevant issues around the world.
 Students learning involves the opportunity to develop their own opinions along with tasks that enhance evidence through studies and theories.
 Students are involved in debates, to enhance a strong understanding of the key institutions and their impact and influence on different social groups.
 Students develop analytical, assimilation and communication skills by comparing and contrasting sociological perspectives on a variety of social issues through quizzes, essays, and vocabulary tests.
 This is evident through student exercise books, student voice and lesson engagement.